 - Cumulative high school grade point average (GPA) for work completed in grades 9-12 along with level of difficulty of courses selected, particularly in core academic courses.
 Request your high school send an official copy of your transcript.

 - Official scores on the SAT or ACT.
 We receive scores directly from each testing agency.
 Student score reports will NOT be accepted.
-Mason accepts both the current and redesigned SAT, which begins March 2016, for the purposes of admissions and scholarship review.
+Mason accepts both the current and redesigned SAT, which began March 2016, for the purposes of admissions and scholarship review.
 Applicants may also apply as Score Optional if they meet the requirements (see below).

 - Test of English as a Foreign Language (TOEFL) scores from non-native English-speaking applicants to supplement other standardized test results.
 If you do not speak English at home, you are highly encouraged to take the TOEFL.
 If you are in doubt as to whether you need to complete an English-language proficiency examination please contact the Office of Admissions.